KOLS (KOLS) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 KOLS Historical Price

-According to the latest data gathered on KOLS live price page, the current price of KOLS is 0USD.
+According to the latest data gathered on KOLS live price page, the current price of KOLS is 0.000246USD.
 The circulating supply of KOLS(KOLS) is

 In the past 24 hours, KOLS has shown a price movement of